v2i0s2h2/open-chat-bots/README.md

 All bots are server components (which may be implemented as an IC canister or any other kind of off-chain server) which will interact with the OpenChat backend in order to provide its functions.
 A bot's functions may be described by the set of commands that an OpenChat user can trigger from within OpenChat to interact with it or it may operate autonomously and therefore only express the permissions it required to do so.

-All bots must me described in accordance with the bot definition schema which is described [here](./schema/README.md).
+All bots must be described in accordance with the bot definition schema which is described [here](./schema/README.md).

 Your job is to provide an instance of this definition schema and a server which supports that definition.
 When defining your schema, pay close attention to the OpenChat permissions that each command will require or that the bot requires to act autonomously.
 Your bot will be actively prevented from taking any actions requiring permissions that the bot did not specify that it would need.